priyesh1988/calculated-risk-returns/README.md

 🔎 What Each Field Means

 1️⃣ "tier": "low"
 You’re using the Low Risk policy.
 That means:
 Max 5% capital per position
-Tight risk limits
-Lower volatility exposure

-2️⃣ "max_position_pct": 0.05
+2️⃣ "max_position_pct": 0.05"
 This means:
-Each position can use at most 5% of total portfolio capital If your portfolio = $1,000
+Each position can use at most 5% of total portfolio capital.
+If your portfolio = $1,000
 Max per position = $50
 That’s your exposure cap.

 3️⃣ "VaR": 0.027989
-This is Value at Risk (95%)
+This is Value at Risk (95%).
 Interpreted as:
 There is a 5% chance of losing ~2.8% or more in one day (based on the simulated returns).
 If portfolio = $1,000
 Possible 1-day loss at 95% confidence ≈ $28